ing-bank/prometheus-scenarios/promql/docs/chapter1/04 - Templating Dashboards.md

 ## Assignment
 1. Create a Variable for the label `country`. _Tip: variables have a Datasource too_
+   2. make sure you select the `all` and `multi value` options too
-1. Change the dashboard to show a graph for each country.
+2. Change the dashboard to show a graph for each country.
-1. Each graph should display only the line that corresponds to its country.
+3. Each graph should display only the line that corresponds to its country. _Tip: this option is called repeat_
-1. Add the variable to the title of the graph too.
+4. Add the variable to the title of the graph too.

+_N.B.
+Grafana has a non-intuitive behavior with regards to the variables.
+When you make changes to a graph using the repeat option, only the first one is editable.
+Ant change you make will not be applied immediately.
+You need to select one value and then select them all again to refresh all the graphs!_

 <details>
   <summary>Show solution</summary>